Cost-Benefit Analysis…Don’t panic! You’re not back at your Econ 102 class. All is well. Breathe deeply.

 If you are a regular listener to the Choose FI podcast or a reader of our blog (kudos!), then you know what we mean by being a valuist.
 But, for the uninitiated:

 A valuist is someone who places importance and spends money on experiences or products they truly love and place a high value on.
-Like, using less discretionary income on stuff you don’t need and save it towards an awesome vacation.
+Like, using less discretionary income on stuff you don’t need and saving it towards an awesome vacation.
 Or delaying gratification by saving your money over time and buying a quality 3rd vehicle for your family instead of the one that “looks cool” and you want now.
 It is a mindset (like frugalism and minimalism are mindsets).

 Best Bang-For-Your-Buck Utility